Efficient Incremental Penetration Depth Estimation between Convex Geometries: Penetration Depth Estimation Algorithm

 \subsection{Formulation as a Difference-of-Convex Problem}

 In this subsection, we investigate the following optimization problem, which is very similar to Problem~(\ref{equ:actualopt}):

 where $\mathcal{E}$ is also a closed convex set in $R^n$ that contains the origin.
 Different from Problem~(\ref{equ:actualopt}), we assume an explicit representation of $\mathcal{E}$ is available, such that we can compute a supporting hyperplane for each point $v \in \text{boundary}(\mathcal{E})$.
-As this assumption does not hold for the Minkowski Difference $\mathcal{D}$, the PD algorithm presented in this subsection is ``conceptual'' and will be instantiated in the following subsections.
+Since this assumption does not hold for the Minkowski Difference $\mathcal{D}$, the PD algorithm presented in this subsection is ``conceptual'' and will be instantiated in Sec.~\ref{subsec:alg_2}.